 Testing

-Automated testing not only verifies that a solution works as expected but also underpins any continuous integration/continuous delivery pipeline making it an essential part of the DevOps tool stack.
-A wide variety of tools in this area exist and serve different purposes.
-First there are frameworks that work with different programming languages and allow to prepare executable tests (e.g. Pytest and Robot for Python).
-Other tools specialize in a specific type of testing e.g. Snyk and Mend for security testing or Selenium for UI tests.
-Finally, dedicated tools were devised for test management (planning testing activities, overseeing their execution and reporting on their status) with the likes of Zephyr Squad, Xray or TestFLO for Jira.
+Automated testing not only verifies that a solution works as expected but also underpins any continuous integration/continuous delivery pipeline, making it an essential part of the DevOps tool stack.
+There are a wide variety of tools in this area that serve different purposes.
+First there are frameworks that work with different programming languages and allow executable tests to be prepared (e.g., Pytest and Robot for Python).
+Other tools specialize in a specific type of testing – e.g., Snyk and Mend for security testing or Selenium for UI tests.
+Finally, dedicated tools have been devised for test management (planning testing activities, overseeing their execution, and reporting on their status) with the likes of Zephyr Squad, Xray, or TestFLO for Jira.

 Continuous integration/continuous delivery

-CI/CD tools take care of building a solution (as in integrating code changes from multiple contributors), running automated tests on it, and generating a releasable artefact.
+CI/CD tools take care of building a solution (as in integrating code changes from multiple contributors), running automated tests on it, and generating a releasable artifact.
 Different stages of the delivery process are structured in a customizable pipeline that sequentially executes its underlying steps.

-There exist dedicated tools that automate the end-end release management lifecycle (Jenkins being the most popular solution, CircleCI is another example) however many companies rely on Cloud providers (AWS CodePipeline, Azure pipelines, or Google’s Cloud Build) or their version control tool.
-The latter usually comes with a module/toolset that seamlessly integrates with the repository itself (GitHub Actions, Bitbucket Pipelines, GitLab CI/CD) hence is a go-to option for smaller projects.
+There are dedicated tools that automate the end-to-end release management lifecycle (Jenkins being the most popular solution; CircleCI is another example); however, many companies rely on cloud providers (AWS CodePipeline, Azure Pipelines, or Google’s Cloud Build) or their version control tool.
+The latter usually comes with a module/toolset that seamlessly integrates with the repository itself (GitHub Actions, Bitbucket Pipelines, GitLab CI/CD) and hence is a go-to option for smaller projects.

-For an overview of dedicated tools for CI/CD as well as their usage contexts, please refer to [Alexsoft, 2022b].
+For an overview of dedicated tools for CI/CD as well as their usage contexts, please refer to Alexsoft (2022b).

 Popular Continuous Integration (CI) servers